bem-archive/image-optim/README.md

 **@param** *{Array}* – a list of paths to files to check<br>
 **@param** *{Object}* – options:<br>

-  * **tolerance** *{Number}* – sets the _measurement error_ in percents.
+  * **tolerance** *{Number}* – sets the _measurement error_ in percentages.
 The file will be considered to be optimized if the percentage of saved bytes after the compression is less than the specified value.

 **@returns** *{Promise * Array}* – the information about linted files:<br>